 Small-cell lung cancer differs from non-small-cell lung cancer in the following ways:

 - Small-cell lung cancer responds well to chemotherapy (using medications to kill cancer cells) and radiation therapy (using high-dose X-rays or other high-energy rays to kill cancer cells).

 - Small-cell lung cancer is frequently associated with distinct paraneoplastic syndromes (a collection of symptoms that result from substances produced by the tumor).

 Small-Cell Lung Cancer Causes

 - All types of lung cancer occur with increased frequency in people who mine uranium, but small-cell lung cancer is most common.
 The prevalence is increased further in persons who smoke.

 Exposure to radon -- an inert gas that develops from the decay of uranium -- has been reported to cause small-cell lung cancer.

 Small-Cell Lung Cancer Symptoms

-Persons with small-cell lung cancer typically have had symptoms for a relatively short time (eight to 12 weeks) before they visit their doctor.
+Persons with small-cell lung cancer typically have had symptoms for a relatively short time (8 to 12 weeks) before they visit their doctor.

 The symptoms can result from local growth of the tumor, spread to nearby areas, distant spread, paraneoplastic syndromes, or a combination thereof.